-As he was led away from Brooklyn's 61st precinct to an awaiting police cruiser Sunday, Gelman was deluged with questions from gathered media and hostile shouts from the crowd.
+As he was led away from Brooklyn's 61st precinct to an awaiting police cruiser earlier Sunday, Gelman was deluged with questions from gathered media and hostile shouts from the crowd.
 After uttering an expletive, he said, "This was a set-up, man."

 "It's so horrendous and bizarre," Kelly told reporters Saturday.
 "We have no reason that we can give you as to why he did this."

-Investigators believe Gelman then took the Lexus, drove about a mile away to the home of his ex-girlfriend and stabbed her mother, 56-year-old Anna Bulchenko, 11 times, at about 10:30 a.m.
+Investigators believe Gelman then took the Lexus, drove about a mile away to the home of his ex-girlfriend and allegedly stabbed her mother, 56-year-old Anna Bulchenko, 11 times, at about 10:30 a.m.
 Gelman's former girlfriend found her mother dead on the floor when she returned home at about 4:15 p.m., police said.
 She called police.

-But in the short period before they arrived, authorities believe Gelman -- who presumably was still in the apartment -- allegedly attacked the former girlfriend, Yelena Bulchenko, 20, with a knife.
+But in the short period before they arrived, authorities believe Gelman -- who presumably was still in the apartment -- allegedly attacked the former girlfriend, 20-year-old Yelena Bulchenko, with a knife.
 He chased her into the street and killed her, also slashing the jacket sleeve of a passerby trying to stop him, authorities said.

-He then left the scene in the Lexus and rear-ended another car, a Pontiac Bonneville, allegedly stabbing its 60-year-old driver three times in the shoulder and neck in a confrontation and then leaving the scene in that car, police said.
+He then left the scene in the Lexus and rear-ended another car, a Pontiac Bonneville, allegedly stabbing its 60-year-old driver in the shoulder and neck in a confrontation and then leaving the scene in that car, police said.
 Authorities said they later found four kitchen knives in the Lexus.

 Police believe the suspect eventually abandoned the Pontiac, which was later found near a Brooklyn railroad line he was known to frequent as a graffiti artist.
 Shortly before 1 a.m.
 Saturday, Gelman allegedly got into a cab in Brooklyn and stabbed the driver.
 As of Saturday, that driver was in stable condition.